okibcn/MultiQuestensions/README.md

 # MultiQuestensions for v1.17.1

 This is a version I forked from the original project development.
-There are **no differences** other than providing a build for Beat Saber Quest v1.17.1:
+There are **no differences** other than providing a build for Beat Saber Quest v1.17.1.
+So just go there to get the latest version.
+Most probably this is not the latest.

 **I am not part of the Beat Together Team, responsible for the [original project development](https://github.com/Goobwabber/MultiQuestensions).**